Ban on protests in entrance of properties signed by Gov. DeSantis

 2022-05-17 06:37:18

 TALLAHASSEE, Fla.
-(AP) — Anybody who protests in front of a non-public residence in Florida can face jail time and fines under a invoice Republican Gov. Ron DeSantis signed Monday.
+(AP) — Anybody who protests in front of a private residence in Florida can face jail time and fines below a bill Republican Gov. Ron DeSantis signed Monday.

-The legislation makes it a second-degree misdemeanor to protest in a way that's aimed toward deliberately harassing or disturbing someone in their home.
+The legislation makes it a second-degree misdemeanor to protest in a fashion that's geared toward deliberately harassing or disturbing somebody of their home.
 Violators face 60 days in jail and fines of as much as $500.

-The governor stated the brand new law will forestall protests in Florida like these waged by abortion rights protesters in front of U.S. Supreme Courtroom justices’ properties in Virginia.
+The governor said the brand new law will forestall protests in Florida like these waged by abortion rights protesters in front of U.S. Supreme Court docket justices’ properties in Virginia.

-“Sending unruly mobs to private residences, like we now have seen with the angry crowds in front of the homes of Supreme Court justices, is inappropriate,” DeSantis said in an e-mail to news companies.
-“This bill will provide safety to those residing in residential communities and I'm glad to sign it into law.”
+“Sending unruly mobs to personal residences, like we now have seen with the indignant crowds in front of the homes of Supreme Court docket justices, is inappropriate,” DeSantis stated in an email to news businesses.
+“This invoice will present safety to these residing in residential communities and I am glad to sign it into legislation.”

 Quelle: apnews.com